jupyterlab/jupyterlab/CORPORATE.md

 Working in a yard full of puppies is CRAZY!
 At times, there can be a line around the block of people wanting to play with the puppies and talk, or complain, to the maintainers.
-Sometimes, people show up wth more puppies.
+Sometimes, people show up with more puppies.
 These are like pull requests to an open-source project.
 While the maintainers love puppies and would love to be able to have more of them for everyone to enjoy, each new puppy has to be cleaned, fed, trained, taken to the vet, etc.